davidrpugh/sklearn-data-science-project/README.md

 ### Listing the full contents of the Conda environment

-$nvironment run the following command.
+The list of explicit dependencies for the project are listed in the `environment.yml` file.
+To see the full list of packages installed into the environment run the following command.

 ```bash
 conda list --prefix ./env